seansp/LISAv2/Documents/How-to-use.md

         This folder also has two sub folders; 'TestCases' and 'VMConfigurations'.
 'VMConfigurations' has the list of xml files for each test case, which require the list of VM configuration information.
         'TestCases' folder has the list of xml files for each test category.
-The master branch is owned by Microsoft, and actively manage changes in LISAv2.
+The master branch is owned by Microsoft, and actively manages changes in LISAv2.
 New test case development and/or new menu development must be approved by Microsoft.
     2. 'Testscripts' folder has the number of test scripts used in TestCases, and separated by OS type.
     3. 'Tools' folder has binary files required for test execution.
     4. This repo will provide Microsoft-provided test cases as well as capability of Partner-developed test cases.
         a.
 Microsoft will share the test development plan and its log with partners.
-If you only execute Microsoft-provided tests, you can skip the next paragraph to ‘Verify a published image on Azure’.
+If you only execute Microsoft-provided tests, you can skip to the next section ‘Verify a published image on Azure’.
         b.
 Partner-developed test cases should follow these steps:
             i.
 Sync up the local 'master' branch from remote 'master' branch in the GitHub project, if new work branch is in the LISAv2.
 Otherwise, you can folk the LISAv2 repo to your own GitHub account.
             ii.
 Branch out for work and pull down to your local system. iii.
-Once change is ready to review, create a Pull Request from LISAv2 in your account to LIS account.
+Once a change is ready to review, create a Pull Request from LISAv2 in your account to LIS account.
                  Or, new working branch to master in LISAv2 repo. iv.
 Add ‘LisaSupport@microsoft.com’ to ‘Reviewers’, or send email to 'lisasupport@microsoft.com'.
             v.
 Once it is approved, you can merge the Pull Request to master branch.
-In this case, you will need to rebuild menu by ‘<Partner name>-Refresh-Test-Selection-Menus’.
+In this case, you will need to rebuild the menu by ‘<Partner name>-Refresh-Test-Selection-Menus’.

 ## Verify a published image on Azure